We love the Glock 43. But, like any firearm, you also need a holster to carry it in.

 Retention just means that your gun won’t fall out of your holster, even if you turn it totally upside down.

-Holsters use either active or passive retention systems, or sometimes both at once.
+Holsters use active retention, passive retention, or both to do that.

 An active retention system requires the user to engage and disengage the retention system.
 This could be a thumb break or strap that keeps the gun in the holster and needs to be released for you to draw the weapon.